Visual Arts Program Internship Opportunities

 Arts Course (A).
 Visual communications student internships are arranged with and approved by the Internship faculty member.
 Internships require 16 contact hours per week during a regular semester, or 224 hours total at the internship site.

 Required Paperwork and Approvals

 Before the internship is approved for credit, the student must meet with a faculty sponsor to discuss the prospective internship site and expectations.

-Students must facilitate completion of a Stockton University Internship form with the sponsoring ARTV faculty.
-Students must bring the completed Internship form to the Arts and Humanities School Office (K150) for approval and processing.
+Students must complete a Stockton University Internship form with the sponsoring ARTV faculty member.
+Students must bring the completed form to the Arts and Humanities School Office (K150) for approval and processing.
 Information regarding administration of Internships can be accessed at Internship/Experiential Learning in the School of Arts and Humanities.